povilas1565/React-CSM/README.md

 - ~~Use Formsy to manage form submission~~
 - ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API)~~

-### Live Demo

-[Demo](https://react-app-demo.harryho.org) The demo is just a proof of concept.
-It doesn't have back-end API and all features of master branch.

 ### Screenshots